-Landing Page Layout: (For the View Definition, the Landing Page Layout is in the Elements section) Adds a landing page creation form that enables you to create landing page elements that you can populate when you modify your workspace.
+Landing Page Layout: (For the View Definition, the Landing Page Layout is in the Elements section.)
+Adds a landing page creation form that lets you create landing page elements that you can populate when you modify your workspace.

-Three Column Table: Enables you to add elements within a three-column table.
+Three Column Table: lets you add elements within a three-column table.

-Two Column Table: Enables you to add elements within a two-column table.
+Two Column Table: lets you add elements within a two-column table.

-O Designing Custom Folder Entry Forms
+Designing Custom Folder Entry Forms

-Folder Entry forms in Novell Vibe can be customized to suit your precise business needs.
-You can create your own custom entry forms and views by using the Vibe Form and View Designers tool, or you can download existing custom entry forms from the Novell Vibe Resource Library.
+Folder Entry forms in Vibe can be customized to suit your precise business needs.
+You can create your own custom entry forms and views by using the Vibe Form and View Designers tool, or you can download existing custom entry forms from the OpenText Resource Library.

-- Section 9.1, "Downloading Existing Custom Forms and Workflows," on page 105 - Section 9.2, "Understanding Entry Forms and Views," on page 105 - Section 9.3, "Creating a Custom Folder Entry Form," on page 107 - Section 9.4, "Modifying an Existing Entry Form," on page 113 - Section 9.5, "Understanding Elements," on page 114 - Section 9.6, "Understanding Layout Options," on page 116
+- Section 9.1, "Downloading Existing Custom Forms and Workflows," on page 119 - Section 9.2, "Understanding Entry Forms and Views," on page 119 - Section 9.3, "Creating a Custom Folder Entry Form," on page 121 - Section 9.4, "Modifying an Existing Entry Form," on page 127 - Section 9.5, "Understanding Elements," on page 128 - Section 9.6, "Understanding Layout Options," on page 131